-B. Existing Development - Consideration will be given by the City Council for police enforcement of the Vehicle Code on private street systems when the following conditions have been met:
+Existing Development - Consideration shall be given by the City Council for police enforcement of the Vehicle Code on private street systems when the following conditions have been met:

-1. The City has received a formal request in compliance with the California Vehicle Code.
+The City has received a formal request in compliance with the California Vehicle Code.

-2. The request is accompanied by a written report and recommendations from both the Police Chief and Traffic Engineer.
+The request is accompanied by a written report and recommendations from both the Police Chief and Traffic Engineer.

-C. If the City Council decides to approve the request, the following minimum conditions shall apply:
+If the City Council decides to approve the request, the following minimum conditions shall apply:

-1. All applicable provisions of the Vehicle Code shall be enforced.
+All applicable provisions of the Vehicle Code shall be enforced.